 The best way to sharpen your colored pencils and soft pastels is with the Prismacolor Pencil Sharpener.
-You can use this sharpener with all of the company’s pencils, including colored pencils, graphite, and Prismacolor Verithin pencils, as well as with your best pastel pencil.
-The blades sharpen pencils to a precise point, and a sliding cover keeps the shavings inside the hand sharpener, and the clear cover lets you see when the shavings receptacle needs to be emptied.
+You can use this sharpener with all of the company’s pencils, including colored pencils, graphite, and Prismacolor Verithin pencils, as well as your best pastel pencil.
+The blades sharpen pencils to a precise point, a sliding cover keeps the shavings inside the hand sharpener, and the clear cover lets you see when the shavings receptacle needs to be emptied.
 The sharpener’s small size makes it great for tucking into a backpack.

 Mobius & Ruppert Brass Pencil Sharpeners

 These pencil sharpeners are great for heavy-duty use.
-Available in a single hole, or double hole Grenade and Wedge models, they’re very popular with designers and artists.
+Available in single hole, or double hole Grenade and Wedge models, they’re very popular with designers and artists.
 They are made in Germany.
 They offer replaceable blades for when the razor blade gets dull so you can get the perfect point every time.